kratman/ZOModel/README.md

 -Percent of the population that was zombified
 -Percent of the survivors that can fight
 ```
 The executable does not prompt users for these numbers.
-Instead the numbers
+Instead, the numbers
 must be given as command line arguments.
 ```
  user:$ ZOMOdds ZombiePercent FighterPercent